Why Zombies Don't Evolve

 Large language models make Dawkins’ worry sharper, not softer.
 They converse, summarize, translate, reason within limited contexts, imitate styles, pass exams, and produce fluent self-description.
 They discuss pain, vision, desire, fear, agency, and selfhood with eerie ease.
 That teaches something important and easily missed: linguistic competence alone is weak evidence for consciousness.

-The relevant issue is control architecture, not carbon chemistry.
-Biological embodiment matters because it imposes binding constraints — risk, scarce attention, irreversible action, temporal continuity, self-maintenance, and pressure to stabilize a world for action.
-A digital system could in principle face analogous constraints: scarce computational attention, persistent self-state, costly action, memory, interruption, environmental risk, goal conflict, and a standing need to preserve coherent agency over time.
-Such a system would deserve a different analysis from today’s chatbots, and nothing in MST rules it out.
-The account is substrate-neutral by construction; it asks about architecture, and architecture is portable.
+The relevant issue for MST is control architecture rather than carbon chemistry alone.
+Biological embodiment imposes risk, scarce attention, irreversible action, temporal continuity, self-maintenance, and pressure to stabilize a world for action.
+A digital system could in principle face analogous constraints and would deserve a different analysis from a session-bound chatbot.
+The account is substrate-neutral as a functionalist hypothesis; whether the relevant architecture is multiply realizable, whether embodiment details matter, and whether an implementation carries experience remain open.

 So the evidential bar is controlled world-maintenance under pressure: perception, interruption, risk, memory, goal conflict, bodily or functional salience, attention regulation, and action, all held together.
 A chatbot saying “I am conscious” tells us only that it can generate the sentence.
 A system that maintains a coherent world across costly action, under scarce attention and self-regulation, would be a far stronger candidate.
 The questions are architectural.
 Does the system couple attention control, world-model stabilization, self-state tracking, and internal coherence comparison in the right way?
 Does it need something like a Modeler-schema to do its work?
 Does its control problem require an internal format equivalent to qualia?
 Behavioral fluency is cheap.
 Controlled coherence is the serious test.